Pulikali

-Puli kali (Meaning: Tiger Dance) is a recreational folk art from the state of Kerala, India.
-It is performed by trained artists to entertain people on the occasion of Onam, an annual harvest festival, celebrated mainly in the Indian state of Kerala.
-On the fourth day of Onam celebrations (Naalaam Onam or chathayam), performers painted like tigers and leopards in bright yellow, red, and black shake their bellies and dance to the beats of instruments like Chenda and Chengila.
-The literal meaning of Pulikkali is 'The tiger dance' hence the performance revolves around the theme of tiger hunting.
-Folk art is mainly practiced in the Thrissur district of Kerala.
-The best place to watch the show is at Thrissur on the fourth day of Onam, where Pulikkali troupes from all over the district assemble to display their skills.
-The festival attracts thousands of people to the Thrissur city.
-Pulikkali is also performed during various other festive seasons.
+Pulikali (പുലിക്കളി) is a recreational folk art from the state of Kerala, India, performed during Onam, an annual harvest festival.
+The performance revolves around the theme of tiger hunting.

+On the fourth day of Onam celebrations (Naalaam Onam or chathayam), performers painted like tigers and leopards in bright yellow, red, and black shake their bellies and dance to the beats of instruments like chenda and chengila.
+In Thrissur on the fourth day of Onam, Pulikali troupes from all over the district assemble to display their skills, attracting thousands of people to Thrissur.
+Pulikali is also performed during various other festive seasons.

 History

-The origin of Pulikkali dates back over 200 years, when the Maharaja Rama Varma Sakthan Thampuran, the then Maharaja of Cochin, is said to have introduced the folk art.
-They used to perform the art form decked as tigers with peculiar steps resembling the tiger, then known as 'Pulikkettikali' which was immensely enjoyed by the locals.
-Pulikkali in Thrissur is held in memory of this event.
+The origin of Pulikali dates back over 200 years, when the Maharaja Rama Varma Sakthan Thampuran, the then Maharaja of Cochin, is said to have introduced the folk art.
+They used to perform the art form decked as tigers with peculiar steps resembling the tiger, then known as 'Pulikkettikali', which was immensely enjoyed by the locals.
+Pulikali in Thrissur is held in memory of this event.

 Modern

 Over the years, there have been changes in the adornment of Pulikali dancers.
 In the early days, masks were not used and participants would have themselves painted all over, on their faces as well.
 But now, ready-made masks, cosmetic teeth, tongues, beards, and mustaches are used by the participants along with the paint on their bodies.
 The tigers also wear a broad belt with jingles around their waist.
-The festival in Thrissur has now become an all peoples event with a huge response from people, especially youths who come forward to participate in the festival, and also from sponsors.
-The event is organized by the Pulikkali Co-ordination Committee, a unified council of Pulikkali groups formed in 2004 in Thrissur to preserve and propagate the art in all its true hues and tones.
-The Thrissur Municipal Corporation gives a grant of Rs 30,000($400) for each Pulikkali troupe.
+This festival in Thrissur has become a highly popular community event, attracting strong participation from local youth and robust support from sponsors.
+The event is organized by the Pulikali Coordination Committee, a unified council of Pulikali groups formed in 2004 in Thrissur to preserve and propagate the art in all its true hues and tones.
+The Thrissur Municipal Corporation gives a grant of Rs 30,000($400) for each Pulikali troupe.